 Other states award grants to their residents to attend Pennsylvania schools.
-These states include Delaware, the District of Columbia, Ohio, Massachusetts, Vermont and West Virginia.
+These states include Delaware, the District of Columbia, Ohio, Massachusetts, Vermont, and West Virginia.
 Eligibility requirements vary per state.
 Students should contact their agencies in these states for more information.

-Direct Loan Programs
+Federal Direct Student Loan Programs

-Direct Loans are low-interest loans for students and parents to help pay for the cost of a student's education.
+Federal Direct Student Loans are low-interest loans for students and parents to help pay for the cost of a student's education.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.